Beekolite/Scattershot/README.md

 # Scattershot
-Essentially Tic-Tac-Toe but reversed and on a 4 * 4 board
+Essentially Tic-Tac-Toe but the goals are reversed and on a 4 * 4 board